Wed. 29 March 1989

-Italy are in their familiar 4-4-2, though they operate without a clear left-sided midfielder.
+Italy have switched from their familiar 3-5-2 to 4-4-2, though they operate without a clear left-sided midfielder.
 It is Berti who sets out in this position, but he has little wish to stick to the chalk, and comes inside on a frequent basis.
 Behind him, Ferrara is no natural left-sided defender.
 De Napoli is clearly operating in the centre of the pitch alongside Giannini, who again is the Italian director.
 Donadoni keeps his right-sided position, and at times is lent support by Bergomi behind him.
-Baresi's contributions going forward are absent until around the half hour mark.
+Baresi’s contributions going forward are absent until around the half hour mark.
 Ferri is marking the big Cămătaru, but has to leave the pitch with injury before half-time, with Maldini coming on in his place.
 This sees Ferrara come into a more natural central defensive position, with Maldini obviously taking up his usual left-back duties.
 Borgonovo is the most forward of the two Italian strikers, with Vialli soon seen towards the right, soon towards the left.

 For the start of the second half, Italy return in the same 4-4-2 formation as before the break, whereas the home side seem to have altered their formation from 4-5-1 to 4-4-2 with the introduction of Cigan for Cămătaru.
 The change had been a like for like replacement, but Lăcătuş had clearly been moved further up the pitch, while Cigan was not the big target man that the man whom he had replaced was.
 Hagi seemed to go to the left of midfield, with Mateuţ just inside him.
 Popescu was still sitting deep, and Sabău continued to be to Popescu’s right.
 The decision to move Lăcătuş higher up the pitch gave more freedom for right-back Petrescu to express himself.